thegenemyers/FASTGA/README.md

 - [Viewing Utilities](#viewing)
   - [GDBshow](#GDBshow): Display select contigs or substrings thereof from a GDB
   - [GDBstat](#GDBstat): Display various statistics and histograms of the scaffolds & contigs in a GDB
+  - [ANOshow](#ANOshow): Display annotation intervals of select contigs or subranges thereof from an ANO file
+  - [ANOstat](#ANOstat): Display various statistics and histograms of about the intervals in an ANO file
   - [GIXshow](#GIXshow): Display range of a GIX
   - [ALNshow](#ALNshow): Display selected alignments in a .1aln file in a variety of forms
   - [ALNplot](#ALNplot): Display alignments in a .1aln or .paf file in a static collinear plot

 - [Additional Utilities](#addons)
   - [GDBtoFA](#GDBtoFA): Converts a GDB back to the FASTA or ONEcode sequence file it was derived from
+  - [BEDtoANO](#BEDtoANO): Convert a BED formatted file to a .1ano-file
+  - [ANOtoBED](#ANOtoBED): Convert an ANO file to a BED file
+  - [PAFtoALN](#PAFtoALN): Convert a PAF formatted file with X-CIGAR strings to a .1aln file
+  - [PAFtoPSL](#PAFtoPSL): Convert a PAF formatted file with X-CIGAR strings to a .psl file
   - [GIXrm](#GIXrm): Remove GDBs and GIXs including their hidden parts
   - [GIXcp](#GIXcp): Copy GDBs and GIXs including their hidden parts as an ensemble
   - [GIXmv](#GIXmv): Move GDBs and GIXs including their hidden parts as an ensemble
   - [ALNchain](#ALNchain): Alignment filtering by construction of local chains
   - [ALNreset](#ALNreset): Reset a .1aln file's internal references to the GDB(s) it was computed from
-  - [PAFtoALN](#PAFtoALN): Convert a PAF formatted file with X-CIGAR strings to a .1aln file
-  - [PAFtoPSL](#PAFtoPSL): Convert a PAF formatted file with X-CIGAR strings to a .psl file

 - [C-Library for Accessing .1aln Files](#ONEaln)
   - [Error Handling](#ehandler)